Menu

 Abby Migliore, MSN, MBA, RN; Alabama Board of Nursing; Montgomery, Alabama

-Abby Migliore is the Administrative Director for Discipline/Compliance Monitoring with the Alabama Board of Nursing (ABN), since 2015.
-Abby oversees the ABN’s Voluntary Discipline Alternative Program (VDAP), which monitors nurses with admitted substance abuse, mental health or physical health concerns that may impede professional performance, the Probation Department, which monitors nurses as a condition of discipline against their licenses and Compliance Nurses, who apply professional nursing judgement to alleged violations of the Alabama Nurse Practice Act.
-She has presented nationally and internationally on subjects that effect healthcare to include substance abuse and mental health and wellness of healthcare workers.
+Abby enjoyed a distinguished career as a primary care and emergency department RN in facilities around the country, prior to accepting a position with the Alabama Board of Nursing, where she currently serves as Administrative Director for Discipline/Compliance Monitoring.
+In this position, she oversees the ABN’s Voluntary Discipline Alternative Program (VDAP), which monitors nurses with admitted substance abuse, mental health or physical health concerns that may impede professional performance, and the Probation Department, which monitors nurses as a condition of discipline against their licenses.
+She also supervises Compliance Nurses, who apply professional nursing judgement to alleged violations of the Alabama Nurse Practice Act.
+Abby has been invited to address many national and international conferences on the topics of substance abuse and mental health in healthcare.
+Abby currently serves as the President Elect for the National Organization of Alternative Programs (NOAP).

 Donna Smith, PhD, EdD; RecoveryTrek; Virginia Beach, Virginia